RTD Function

 Examples of the RTD Function in Excel

-Having looked at the theoretical concepts related to the RTD function in Excel, let us now see an example to understand the applications of this function practically.
+Having examined the theoretical concepts related to the RTD function in Excel, let's examine an example to understand its practical applications.

 Suppose we need to retrieve information from a server delivering continuous data for the total marks scored by students in different subjects.
 The server is pre-installed on the user’s computer and is registered as a COM add-in by an internal setup procedure.